add.a.lingua believes in collaboration in order to promote quality dual language immersion programs.

 director of strategic impact

-The author or co-author of numerous books and studies in the field of dual language immersion education, Dr. Tedick continues to impact immersion educators and administrators from around the world through her post-graduate dual language and immersion education certificate courses at the University of Minnesota.
+The author or co-author of numerous books and studies in the field of dual language immersion education, Dr. Tedick continues to impact immersion educators and administrators from around the world as the Coordinator of Certificates in Advanced Practices in Second Language Teaching and Dual Language and Immersion Education at the University of Minnesota.

 Diane J. Tedick, Ph.D.

 professor in second languages and cultures education, University of Minnesota

 Tara Fortune, Ph.D. is a member of the add.a.lingua academic advisory board.
 She serves as immersion teaching specialist and immersion program director at the Center for Advanced Research on Language Acquisition (CARLA) at the University of Minnesota.

 An accomplished author and researcher, Dr. Fortune’s current research interests include immersion students’ oral language proficiency development and the struggling immersion learner.
 Her work, Struggling Learners and Language Immersion Education: Research-Based, Practitioner-Informed Responses to Educators’ Top Questions, remains a go-to resource for add.a.lingua as we work to communicate that ALL students can succeed in dual language immersion education.

 Tara Fortune, Ph.D.